HyperbolicLabs/Hyper-dOS/README.md

 - You will need a `StorageClass` for rental instances to create PersistentVolumeClaims.
 We recommend `microceph`: <https://github.com/canonical/microceph>
 - A ResourceQuota named `hyperstore` in the `instance` namespace.
 This will designate how much storage the network can use on your cluster.
 - Please ensure at least 150GB of free disk space on each node before installing HyperdOS.
 Low disk space may lead to issues with your cluster, and failed rentals.
+- Please disable auto-update for NVIDIA drivers - otherwise they may update at an inopportune time and cause your stake to be slashed.

 ### configure helm repo and dry-run